I Got Scammed on Apple Pay! What Can I Do?

 4. Phishing text messages that claim your Apple Pay account has been compromised

 Fraudsters often try to create a sense of urgency in order to get you to act quickly (this is called a social engineering attack).
-In this scam, you receive a text message claiming that there’s an issue with your Apple Pay account — it’s been suspended or hacked — and you need to verify your identity.
+In this scam, you receive a text message or Apple phishing email claiming that there’s an issue with your Apple Pay account — it’s been suspended or hacked — and you need to verify your identity.

 But if you click on the link, you’ll be taken to a phishing website designed to steal your credit card and personal information.